-The municipality remains heavily dependent on fossil-fuel powered vehicles for transportation.
-Directing new residential development to more compact subdivisions and increasing connections between residential developments and the core serviced area would reduce greenhouse gas (GHG) emissions.
+The Municipality remains heavily dependent on fossil-fuel powered vehicles for transportation.
+Directing new residential development to more compact subdivisions and increasing connections between residential developments and core service areas would reduce greenhouse gas (GHG) emissions.
 Promoting more flexibility in working from home allows for the reduction in vehicular travel.